Fifth Circuit Victory in $9 Million Arbitration Case

 On October 23, 2012, the U.S. Court of Appeals for the Fifth Circuit handed down a victory for the firm’s clients in an arbitration case.
-The appeal is Morgan Keegan & Co. v.
-Garrett.

 The dispute involved some individual investors who had lost a large amount of money in bond mutual funds that turned out to hold very risky securities.
 The investors took their case to FINRA arbitration, where they won a judgment against Morgan Keegan for about $9.2 million.
 But Morgan Keegan persuaded a federal district judge to set aside the result on the ground that the investors’ damage expert had supposedly committed fraud on the witness stand.
 The investors appealed to the Fifth Circuit.
 At this point, the firm’s appellate section was brought in to help prosecute the appeal.